 Teneo Inquire stores and retrieves highly detailed transactional records from running conversational AI applications.
 Augmenters extend default log data by enriching or summarizing it in a format that can be accessed by standard queries.
 These have the benefit of both simplifying the subsequent querying and increasing performance.

 As the name suggests, adorners allow log data to be enhanced with additional information.
-These can create extra data tags to allow easy classification of logs - for instance tagging all sessions that contain two consecutive safetynet hits, or any sessions that resulted in a handover.
-They can also be to add additional data that wasn't in the original log, for instance, if the IP address for a session was known, then an adorner could reverse geocode this and add the users country and city to the logs.
+These can create extra data tags to allow easy classification of logs - tagging all sessions that contain two consecutive Safetynet hits, for instance, or any sessions that resulted in a handover.
+They can also be used to add additional data that wasn't in the original log; for example, if the IP address for a session is known, an adorner could reverse geocode this and add the user's country and city to the logs.

-Adorners are created by developers to label detailed information they may subsequently wish to query on.
-It is simpler to create smaller functions, such as labelling any session that contains transactions resulting in a Handover, once, then this label (adorner) can be reused in many queries along with other constraints.
+Adorners are created to label detailed information we may subsequently wish to query further on.
+It is simpler to create smaller functions, e.g. labeling any session that contains transactions resulting in a handover, just once, as this label (adorner) can then be reused in many queries along with other constraints.

-For example if two adorners were created, one to s.2ConsecutiveSN to indicate any sessions that contain two consecutive transactions that hit the safetynet, and s.handover for any session that contains a handover to human then the tql statement to list all sessions in March 2020 containing two consecutive safetynet transactions and also a handover to a human would then be simplified using these two adorners:
+For example, if there is two adorners: s.2ConsecutiveSN that indicates any sessions that contain two consecutive transactions that hit the Safetynet, and s.handover for any session that contains a handover to a human.
+The Teneo Query Language statement to list all sessions in 'June 2021' containing two consecutive Safetynet transactions and also a handover to a human would then be simplified using these two adorners:

-As the calculation of adorners for existing sessions is done as a one off batch job when they are applied and all new sessions are evaluated and adorned real time, this processing doesn't need to be done each time a query is run.
-This will result in a huge performance improvement.
+The calculation of adorners for existing sessions is done as a one-off batch job when they are applied, and all new sessions are evaluated and adorned in real-time; thus, this processing does not need to be done each time a query is run, meaning performance is significantly improved.

-Adorners and Aggrigators are not enabled on Teneo Developer Sandbox environments.
+Adorners and Aggregators are not enabled on Teneo Developer Free trial environments.

 When building reports that are going to be executed regularly, or dashboards to BI systems, performance should be considered.
-By using Adorners and Aggrigators reports and dashboards will be much faster and result in significantly reduced server load.
-It is also advisable to consider using Inquires ‘Save Results’ and combine this with job scheduling, such as Cron, to prebuild data extracts to BI tools for ultimate performance and responsiveness.
+By using Adorners and Aggregators, reports and dashboards will be much faster and result in significantly reduced server loads.
+It is also advisable to consider using Inquire's ‘Save Results’ and combine this with job scheduling, such as 'Cron', to pre-build data extracts to BI tools for ultimate performance and responsiveness.

 Was this page helpful?